AgenticBooking/specs/README.md

 Domain semantics for AI agent discovery and booking in hospitality.
 Defines venues, booking terms, trust, and lifecycle — what Ai agents need to understand and book places to eat, drink, stay, and play.

+Its much easier to view these at https://agenticbooking.org

 ---

 ## The New Opportunity